 Innovation Internship, 0 credits

-Students are required to complete at least 12 credits from the courses in this category.
+Students are required to complete at least 4 credits from the courses in Communication Requirement category.

 Students must complete a 1-credit seminar course which introduces them to current trends and areas of specialization in CIE.
 The course will also help students decide their areas of interest.

 01006514 INNOVATIVE COMMUNICATION 4 (4-0-8)

 01006516 INNOVATION MANAGEMENT 4 (4-0-8)